Emerald Ash Borer

 Treating the best and replacing the rest – that’s the best way to describe the strategy at the local and state levels.

-Albert Lea has about 12,000 ash trees, with about 9 percent on city property such as parks and boulevards.
-The Albert Lea Parks Department is implementing a management plan for the emerald ash borer on city property, with the help of a $100,000 grant from the Minnesota Department of Natural Resources.
+Albert Lea has about 12,000 ash trees, with about 9% on City property such as parks and boulevards.
+The Albert Lea Parks Department is implementing a management plan for the emerald ash borer on City property, with the help of a $100,000 grant from the Minnesota Department of Natural Resources (DNR).

 • Protecting the best by treating 830 high-quality trees with an insecticide.
 Over 20 years, the treatment costs will total about $656,000, or $2,368 per tree, less than removing and replacing the trees.